FOREX-Dollar index at 3-1/2 month high as Fed's Lockhart backs Sept hike

 LONDON, Aug 5 (Reuters) - The dollar hit a 3-1/2 month high against a basket of currencies on Wednesday after a voting member of the U.S. Federal Reserve’s policy-setting committee expressed support for an interest rate hike in September.

-Atlanta Federal Reserve President Dennis Lockhart’s comments brought cheer to dollar bulls, many of whom were having a rethink about whether the Fed would raise rates this year after subdued wages and tepid economic growth in the first quarter that had clouded the policy outlook.
+Atlanta Federal Reserve President Dennis Lockhart’s comments supported dollar bulls, many of whom were having a rethink about whether the Fed would raise rates this year after subdued wages and tepid growth in the first quarter clouded the policy outlook in recent months.

-The dollar index was up 0.2 percent at 98.105, having hit a high of 98.218 in Asian trade, its highest since late April.
-The dollar also touched a 3-1/2 month high against the Swiss franc of 0.9805 francs after data from Switzerland showed the country slipping deeper into deflation and raising pressure on the Swiss National Bank to act next month.

 “More (dollar) gains are dependant on how payrolls data is on Friday and whether earnings are picking up,” said Niels Christensen, FX strategist at Nordea.
 “A good payrolls number will no doubt support Lockhart’s view and help the dollar gain more ground.”